-(3) The applicant is, at the time of the permit application or permit decision, not in compliance with the Environmental Protection Acts, or regulations promulgated thereunder, or has a history of repeated violations of the Acts or regulations or material permit conditions that evidence an inability or unwillingness to comply with this article or a permit.
+(3) The applicant is, at the time of the permit application or permit decision, not in compliance with the Environmental Protection Acts, or regulations has a history of one (1) or more violations of IC 13 or rules promulgated thereunder, or has a history of repeated violations of the Acts or regulations or material permit conditions that evidence an inability or unwillingness to comply with this article or a permit. by authority of IC 13.